Health insurance is not the only way to take care of your health

 Whatever your motivation for wanting a policy, knowing your options is the way to go.
 Compare the Market’s Australian health insurance comparison service can help you do this in just a few minutes!

-And in case you’ve never partaken in a fitness class before, or you’re simply interested in trying something new, the health experts at Compare the Market have tracked the popularity of various fitness trends over time, through the use of search volume data, to determine which are the most loved.
+And in case you’ve never partaken in a fitness class before, or you’re simply interested in trying something new, the health insurance extras cover experts at Compare the Market have tracked the popularity of various fitness trends over time, through the use of search volume data, to determine which are the most loved.
 We specifically wanted to see how the popularity of 15 fitness ‘movements’ have changed throughout the years around the world.
 Here’s what we found.

 How the popularity of fitness trends has changed over the years